VolkovTech/nile/README.md

 # Nile Project

-Nile project - is an open-source project, monitoring system, analysis of anomalies and timely warning for modern IT companies.
-Light-weight kotlin library, using coroutines.
+Nile project - is a monitoring system, set of libraries, containing useful API for building, export, analyzing and visualizing business metrics of your Spring Java/Kotlin application.

+`nile-micrometer`
-`nile-micrometer` - basic functions and utils for building `Gauge Counter` & `Gauge Timer` metrics
+  - functions for building different metrics types (counter, timer, gauge, distribution summary)
+  - export database metrics via select
+  - collect metrics by schedule

+`nile-anomaly`
+  - analyzing anomalies in time series
-`nile-anomaly` - tools for anomaly analyzing, exporting anomaly metrics
+  - export anomalies metrics

-`nile-grafana` - implementation of *grafana as a code* approach containing all grafana configuration in code

-`nile-application` - contains an example of using nile project
+`nile-grafana`
+  - Kotlin DSL for building grafana dashboards (*grafana as a code*)
+  - Grafana Dashboard management via Grafana API

+Example of usage for all modules can be found in `nile-application` module.

-Table of contents
+## Table of contents

 - [Dependency](#Dependency)
 - [Nile micrometer](#nile-micrometer)